swnesbitt/starter-academic/content/authors/Kaela-Williams/_index.md

 ---
 # Display name
-title: "Randy Chase"
+title: "Kaela Williams"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "randy-chase"
+- "Kaela-Williams"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD Student, Former NASA Graduate Fellow
+role: MS Student

 # Organizations/Affiliations
 organizations: